guardianproject/open-mobile-developers-guide/5-team-management/story_of_self_userdoc.md

 If you have any questions about these terms, please contact [marshall_ganz@harvard.edu](mailto:marshall_ganz@harvard.edu) or Marshall Ganz, Hauser Center, Harvard Kennedy School, 79 JFK Street, Cambridge, MA 02138.

-public narrative: story of self
+## public narrative: story of self

+**OBJECTIVES:** By the end of this training, you  will…

+- Learn the basics of how public narrative works: values, emotion & story structure
+- Learn criteria for an effective story of self and coach others on improving their storytelling
+- Practice and get feedback on your own story of self

 ### EACH OF US HAS A COMPELLING STORY TO TELL